seyed-mohammadreza-mousavi/ml-playground-starter/12-Linear Discriminant Analysis (LDA)/README.md

 ## 🧑‍💻 Author

-Developed by **ChatGPT (GPT‑5)** — complete theoretical and implementation guide for Linear Discriminant Analysis.
+Developed by **SeyedMohammadreza Mousavi** — complete theoretical and implementation guide for Linear Discriminant Analysis.